The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Results

 In \autoref{fig:kinemaps}, the \(v-v_0\) map of P1 (upper center) shows a clearly defined velocity gradient from E to W which, as seen in \autoref{fig:artist} roughly corresponds to the same direction in the source plane.
 However, this apparent simplicity might be slightly misleading.
 The parts of the galaxy which are redshifted relative to systemic velocity (to the E, shown in orange tones) has a somewhat more complex kinemorphology.
 In addition, due to their brightness, the blueshifted parts are dominant in the integrated spectra from which the systemic velocity is derived.
 If we focus solely on the single, almost-complete image of the galaxy (see \autoref{fig:kinemask}), the blueshifted parts make up only a small part of this.
 Thus, if we had compared to a simple, unweighted average of the centroid velocities, the kinematic complexities in the regions of the galaxy not containing the LCE would likely have appeared more complex than they do in \autoref{fig:kinemaps}.

 The right column of \autoref{fig:kinemaps} shows the velocity-space FWHM.
 Of particular interest is the dramatic line broadening immediately to one side of the multiple images of the LCE but, interestingly, not actually coincident with it.
 Comparing to the middle column of \autoref{fig:kinemaps}, we see that this region of high FWHM is coincident with a slight spike in outflow velocity.
-This offset kinematic spike might very well originate in a separate outflowing gas component which is automatically incorporated into our single-component model.
-In P2+3, this region appears particularly dramatic and elongated immediately NE of the LCE image 1.8 (in the terminology of \citealp{sharon2022}), immediately next to the object ``Godzilla''.
-This region is subject to extreme magnification and shearing due to a low surface brightness lensing foreground galaxy \citet{choe2025}, but despite this extreme magnification and distortion, it is still another lensed image of the same region as in P1.
+Visual inspection of the datacubes shows the presence in these broadened regions of a secondary, slightly blueshifted line component of width comparable to that of the single component in the surrounding regions; we do not present this line profile here but defer this to a future work (Komarova et al., in prep.).
+This secondary component, when fitted together with the main component to a single Gaussian profile, likely accounts for the observed line broadening.
+In P2+3, this region of broad emission appears particularly dramatic and elongated immediately NE of the LCE image 1.8 (in the terminology of \citealp{sharon2022}), immediately next to the object ``Godzilla''.
+This region is subject to extreme magnification and shearing due to a low surface brightness lensing foreground galaxy \citep{choe2025}, but despite this extreme magnification and distortion, it is still another lensed image of the same region as in P1.